Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-It is important to note that, for $\alpha \leq 1$, the conditional mean assuming a log-logistic distribution does not exist, i.e., $\E\left(X |X > W_{i}, \bZ_i\right) = \infty$, presenting a practical limitation for CMI with this distribution.
-Since $\alpha > 1$ corresponds to a hump-shaped hazard, the log-logistic distribution is not useful for CMI if the true hazard of the imputed random variable is monotone (i.e., strictly increasing or decreasing).
+For shapes $\alpha \leq 1$, the conditional mean assuming a log-logistic distribution does not exist, i.e., $\E\left(X |X > W_{i}, \bZ_i\right) \to \infty$, presenting a practical limitation.
+Since $\alpha > 1$ corresponds to a hump-shaped hazard, the log-logistic distribution is not useful for CMI if the hazard is monotone (i.e., strictly increasing or decreasing).
 In such a case, the Weibull distribution might be preferred.
-Section~S.2.3 in the Supplementary Materials contains analytic formulas for the conditional means under left or interval covariate censoring.
+The Supplementary Materials contains the derivation of \eqref{final_condl_mean_loglog} and analytic formulas for the conditional means under left or interval censoring (Section~S.3.3).